mwood23/slate-test-utils/README.md

 # Slate Test Utils

-> 📣 Love Slate and looking for your next gig?
-Sirona Medical is [hiring](https://sironamedical.com/about-us/careers/)!

 A toolkit to test Slate rich text editors with Jest, React Testing Library, and hyperscript!
 Write user centric integration tests with ease.
 Read the [announcement](https://www.marcuswood.io/blog/effective-slate-testing-using-react-testing-library).

 - 🚀 Works with Jest, React Testing Library, and JSDOM (Create React App and Vite friendly)